Important Dates for Assessment Reports

 - Classroom Assessment: a technique an individual instructor applies to improve student learning in his or her classroom based on establishing learning goals and measuring achievement of learning.

 Texas Christian University welcomes the expansion of academic opportunities through the development of programs and/or courses offered to students.
 Substantive change is defined as a significant modification or expansion of the nature and scope of an accredited institution.
-TCU must report intended substantive changes to its major accrediting body, the Southern Association of Colleges and Schools (SACS), and obtain approval prior to the implementation of the program.
+TCU must report intended substantive changes to its major accrediting body, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), and obtain approval prior to the implementation of the program.
 The following procedure must be followed: